lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 ### Fortify
 #### Overview, Goals, and Objectives

-Fortify is a platform that connects volunteer cyber security professionals with organisations that need assistance building their system security.
-Fortify attempts to address security flaws and problems that typically affect small enterprises and non-profit organisations that lack the resources to hire a skilled cyber security team.
-The goal of Fortify is to connect these companies with qualified volunteers who can help raise awareness of cyber security practises, give them the chance to evaluate their present security posture and strengthen their security capabilities, and giving the volunteers the opportunity to showcase their cyber expertise and broaden their network.
-It's also vital to note that the Fortify’s long-term goal is to become a non-profit organisation that promotes its services all throughout Australia, improving overall security and defending against cyber-attacks.
-The Fortify project for this trimester builds on existing work finalised in previous trimesters and aims to summarise it, fill the gaps and create a comprehensive report that describes all business operations from start to finish.
+Fortify is a platform that connects volunteer cyber security professionals with organizations that need assistance building their system security.
+Fortify attempts to address security flaws and problems that typically affect small enterprises and non-profit organizations that lack the resources to hire a skilled cybersecurity team.
+The goal of Fortify is to connect these companies with qualified volunteers who can help raise awareness of cyber security practices, give them a chance to evaluate their present security posture and strengthen their security capabilities, and give the volunteers the opportunity to showcase their cyber expertise and broaden their network.
+It's also vital to note that Fortify’s long-term goal is to become a non-profit organization that promotes its services all throughout Australia, improving overall security and defending against cyber-attacks.
+The Fortify project for this trimester builds on existing work finalized in previous trimesters and aims to summarise it, fill the gaps and create a comprehensive report that describes all business operations from start to finish.

 #### Aims for Trimester